mattermost/docs/source/administration/config-settings.rst

 Teammate Name Display
 ^^^^^^^^^^^^^^^^^^^^^
 Specifies how names are displayed in the user interface by default.
-Please note that users can override this setting in **Account Settings > Display > Teammate Name Display**
+Please note that users can override this setting in **Account Settings > Display > Teammate Name Display**.

 **Show username**: Displays the user's username.